 Ways of Seeing Florence.
 Archives, Autopsies and Art Historical Research in Italy around 1900

-organized by the Kunsthistorisches Institut in Florenz in collaboration with The Warburg Institute and the Research Project "Bilderfahrzeuge" in London
+organized by the Kunsthistorisches Institut in Florenz in collaboration with The Warburg Institute, London and the BMBF Research Project "Bilderfahrzeuge.
+Aby Warburg's Legacy and the Future of Iconology"

 Aby & Mary Warburg with Alfred & Anna Doren, 1898